 The Department accepts a variety of financing structures for multifamily tax-exempt bonds.
 The currently acceptable financing structures as well as indicative interest rates, fees and costs are summarized in the following document: Multifamily Program Financing Option Comparison - Tax-exempt Bond and 4% Low Income Housing Tax Credits.

 Rental housing financed through the program may be new construction, acquisition, and rehabilitation of existing housing, and must contain a minimum of five units.
 Loans may be provided to refinance existing high interest rate private loans if the refinance is in conjunction with rehabilitation of the housing.
 Projects using tax-exempt bond financing must contain complete independent dwelling units.
-Single-room occupancy units and shared housing may be financed only with taxable bonds or 501(c)(3) bonds if owned by an eligible nonprofit corporation.
 Projects financed with tax-exempt bonds must comply with the Maryland Qualified Allocation Plan in order to receive unallocated 4% Low Income Housing Tax Credits.

 For-profit and nonprofit developers may apply for Multifamily Bond loans.

 A sponsor of a project funded with tax-exempt bonds has a choice of making 20 of the units available to households earning 50 percent or less of the area median income, or making 40 percent of the units available to households earning 60 percent or less of the area median income.

 Interest rates are based upon the Community Development Administration's bond rate.
 Loan terms are generally 30 to 40 years.
 A first lien position is generally required for all bond loans.
 All loans funded with tax-exempt bonds must comply with federal requirements established for tax-exempt revenue bonds.